 Spread the batter into a lightly greased, 10-inch cast iron skillet.
 (If you don’t have a cast iron skillet, a 9-inch square baking dish is a good substitute.)
 Bake for 35 minutes or until the center is just firm.
 (All ovens vary, so check a few minutes early.
 If the top is sufficiently brown but the center is still not set, lightly drape with a piece of foil for the last 5-10 minutes.)

-- I have used regular peanut butter and natural (the kind you have to stir first to incorporate the oil) for this recipe and do prefer the texture of the natural option.
+• I have used regular peanut butter and natural (the kind you have to stir first to incorporate the oil) for this recipe and do slightly prefer the texture of the natural option in this recipe.
 Either may be used, however.

 Special Note: Chosen Foods’ free holiday e-cookbook is now available.
 As a special gift, Chosen Foods is offering Fountain Avenue Kitchen readers a 15% discount on all products.
 Simply follow this link http://bit.ly/FountainAveKitch and then enter the following code: Coupon: FountainAvenue